CnkiPythonMeta/CnkiPythonMeta/README.md

 <pre>
-We report a computational method and program（CnkiPythonMeta）based on the Python programming language for
-basic data analysis and processing.This is a CnkiPythonMeta package for processing data from CNKI(https://www.cnki.net/),
-which the input file must be TXT format form 2000 to 2022 and it will merge the TXT files into the single EXCEL file
-as basic data for further analysis.
+we report a computational method and program（CnkiPythonMeta）based on the Python programming language for basic data analysis and processing.This is a CnkiPythonMeta package for processing data from CNKI(https://www.cnki.net/),which the input file must be TXT format form 2000 to 2022 and it will merge the TXT files into the single EXCEL file as basic data for further analysis.

 <1>Download and install Python:
-If you are not familiar with Python, we highly recommend you to browse the Python official website for downloading and installing Python:https://wiki.python.org/moin/BeginnersGuide/Download
+If you are not familiar with Python, we highly recommend you to browse the Python official website for downloading and installing Python:https://wiki.python.org/moin/BeginnersGuide/Download.

-<2> Firstly, you may now add files that are used to prepare the input directory and file for running CnkiPythonMeta.
+<2> Firstly, you may now add files or directories that are used to prepare the input directory and file for running CnkiPythonMeta.
     When you’re done, the input directory and file structure will look like this:

 Running_CnkiPythonMeta/